 - Which networks now provide you with immense value?

 - How do your profiles stack up against those of your competitors?

-We provide a comprehensive online presence audit that analyzes your social media campaign goals, content, SEO, and website structure in-depth and presents key priorities and a suggested course of action.
+We provide a comprehensive online presence audit that analyzes your social media campaign goals, content, SEO, and website structure in-depth and presents critical priorities and a suggested course of action.
 Visit our website.

 Write down who your real customer is

 Even the best marketers will struggle if they start marketing to the wrong audience for their product.
-Therefore, figuring out who your ideal client is, can help you get far better results.
-As an example, for outdoor activities, it would be okay if your targeted customer is parents.
-However, if you are able to identify a parent who works outside, lives in the United States, earns more than $70,000 and is also interested in outdoor activities.
+Therefore, figuring out who your ideal client is can help you get far better results.
+For example, it would be okay if your targeted customer is parents for outdoor activities.
+However, if you can identify a parent who works outside, lives in the United States, earns more than $70,000, and is also interested in outdoor activities.
 That will increase your success rate.
 To create a highly targeted buyer persona, you need to get answers to the following:

 - Job Title

 Create a social media mission statement

 Your brand must have a social media mission statement.
 This statement will clarify how and why you intend to use social media.
 For instance, “to use social media channels to educate present and new clients about football.” could make it clear to everyone working on social media for you.
 For what reason you’re preparing this strategy?

 How will you assess the success of your social media marketing efforts?
 We’re also referring to making money—not just collecting more followers.
 Investing time and money in something that doesn’t increase the bottom line is difficult to justify.